 On what grounds can an award be appealed to the court?

-The grounds for setting aside an arbitral award are:
+The grounds for setting aside an arbitral award are limited to the following:

 What procedures exist for enforcement of foreign and domestic awards?

 Domestic awards can be enforced in the same manner as court decisions.
 Foreign awards must first follow a special procedure for recognition and enforcement, with the observance of certain formal conditions similar to those provided by the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards of 1958, including situations in which recognition and enforcement are denied.

 Enforcement procedures have not been affected by changes in the political landscape.Costs